 From 2011-2020, Venezuela's economy lost 87 percent of its gross domestic product through a prolonged recession.
-Since 2021, the Venezuelan economy has stabilized due to tacit economic liberalization, informal dollarization, and gradually lower inflation, and domestic agricultural production, imports, and consumption have risen.
-After growing by 8 percent in 2022, the Venezuelan economy shrank 1.2 percent in 2023, in part owing to increased inflation in the first half of the year.
-In 2024, the economy is expected to grow at a moderate rate of 3-4 percent due to lower inflation and a more stable exchange rate.
+Since 2021, the Venezuelan economy has mostly stabilized due to tacit economic liberalization, informal dollarization, and gradually lower inflation.
+At the same time, domestic agricultural production, imports, and consumption have risen.